 The Board does not have to fill all co-opted governor role vacancies and has agreed to do so based on any skills or representation requirements identified through a skills audit.

-I’ve been a parent governor since September 2014 and am currently Chair of the Governing Board.
+I’ve been a governor since September 2014 (as a parent governor until 31 August 2018) and am currently Chair of the Governing Board.
 I strongly identify with Ludworth's ethos and the importance of developing and nurturing character and leadership abilities as well as academic ability.
 I hope I can help Ludworth meet the challenge of enabling all pupils to reach their full potential.
 I work full time for a national regulatory body and when not working enjoy being outdoors, cinema and singing in a choir.